Profile

 Construct the

-that keeps the total value of thisProfile
+JuMP.AffExprthat keeps the total value of thisProfilefor eachSnapshot.

 This is skipped if the

-.
-Otherwise it is initialized based onprofile.value
+valueof thisProfileis handled by anExpression.
+Otherwise it is initialized based onprofile.value.

 Variables